anshumandas/whatsApp-fire/README.md

 **Future Work**

 1. Integrate with
-   * DialogFlow or RASA end to end flow
+   * RASA for end to end flow or DIET Intent Classifier only
-   * RASA DIET Intent Classifier only
+   * Langchain and use RAG https://medium.com/@talon8080/mastering-rag-chatbots-building-advanced-rag-as-a-conversational-ai-tool-with-langchain-d740493ff328
 2. Use personal number instead of business account by leveraging https://github.com/pedroslopez/whatsapp-web.js
 3. Convert to Typescript
    * Take inspiration from https://gist.github.com/jakebloom/2d8468229eb40b99b72e039fd2150831